gchure/phd/docs/src/chapter_04/section_10_methods.md

 then transformed with plasmid [pZS3-pN25-tetR following notation described in @lutz1997] constitutively expressing the TetR repressor along with a chloramphenicol resistance cassette.
-All bacterial strains and plasmids used in this work are reported in the SI Text.
+All bacterial strains and plasmids used in this work are reported in the supplemental Chapter 8.

 ### Bacterial Growth Curves